cooperaj/wow-armory-character/readme.txt

   recommend using shortcodes if you need more then one character displayed on a page.
 * Profession completion bars do not show when configured to.

+== Translation ==

+The plugin is fully setup to use the excellent internationalisation features of wordpress.
+However, since I sadly do not speak any of the languages I'd like to support (those used by World of Warcraft itself) I am not able to provide the translations I need.
+If you are interested in providing any translations for this project please contact me.

 == With Thanks ==

 Many thanks to seifertim and his effort [WoW Armory](http://wordpress.org/extend/plugins/wow-armory/) for providing the